Traumatic stress, stress, and PTSD educational chart www.elenivardaki.com

 Traumatic Stress, Posttraumatic Stress and PTSD

 WHAT’S THE ISSUE: Some people argue that reframing stress to try and get students to believe that stress is a positive thing works.
 But what if a student’s nervous system is stuck in a level of chronic stress that is above a certain threshold?
-You’ll probably find that just talking to them to give them stress management advice doesn’t really work.
+Or what if they are experiencing traumatic stress?
+What you’ll find is that in these cases, just talking to them to give them stress management advice doesn’t really work.

 In this article you will: